There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 Food should be properly cooked through.
 This can be especially tough to know when camping as you won’t be using your usual cooking appliance.

-Finally, the make sure the cooler temperature remains below 40 degrees Fahrenheit to ensure that bacterial growth is slowed.
+Finally, make sure the cooler temperature remains below 40 degrees Fahrenheit to ensure that bacterial growth is slowed.
 Use a non-food thermometer inside the cooler to check this.

-Bring alternative options
+Bring alternative options for keeping food cool

 It’s always sound advice to plan for the worst and hope for the best.